sweh/ajja/docs/src/api/gocept/jsform/Template.rst

 .. currentmodule:: gocept.jsform

-.. function:: gocept.jsform.register_template(id, template, description)
+.. js:function:: gocept.jsform.register_template(id, template, description)

     Allows you to register your templates or change the default templates.